edwinthomasg/hugo-project/content/_index.md

 ---
 This is a home page content for hugo test website.

-T﻿his is some additional stuff to home page.
+This is some additional stuff to home page.